 FEW PRINCIPALS ARE COACHED BY EXPERIENCED LEADERS

-Principals feel more supported and are reporting back on surveys that they’re happier.”
+Principals are reporting back that they feel more supported and that they’re happier.”

 Oakland Unified School District